thanhphu/FollowerMaze/README.md

 ###Running
 Run FollowerMazeServer.exe first, followermaze.cmd later

+###Classes' description
+####The EventListener class
+Controller class, manage the following listeners that continously run in the thread pool
+* **EventDispatchWorker**: Check the event list and queue events sequentially to clients
+* **EventListenerWorker**: Listens for events from event source, parse them and add them to the event list
+* **ClientHandlingWorker**: Handles connection from client and create client instances for them
+####The Client classes
+* **DummyClient**: Represents the "clients" in the event stream doesn't actually connects, only referenced.
+Contains the list of followers and messages intended for them.
+* **ConnectedClient**: Represents clients that actually connect to ClientHandlingWorker's listener, can take over data from DummyClient
+* **AbstractClient**: Common data shared between Dummy and Connected type

 ## The Challenge
 The challenge proposed here is to build a system which acts as a socket